KhronosGroup/Vulkan-ValidationLayers/BUILD.md

 instructions follow this convention, although you can use any name for these directories and place them in any location.

+### Building Dependent Repositories with Known-Good Revisions

+There is a Python utility script, `scripts/update_deps.py`, that you can use to gather and build the dependent repositories mentioned above.
+This program also uses information stored in the `scripts/known-good.json` file to checkout dependent repository revisions that are known to be compatible with the revision of this repository that you currently have checked out.

+Here is a usage example for this repository:

+    git clone git@github.com:KhronosGroup/Vulkan-ValidationLayers.git
+    cd Vulkan-ValidationLayers
+    mkdir build
+    cd build
+    ../scripts/update_deps.py
+    cmake -C helper.cmake ..
+    cmake --build .

+#### Notes

+- You may need to adjust some of the CMake options based on your platform.
+See the platform-specific sections later in this document.
+- The `update_deps.py` script fetches and builds the dependent repositories in the current directory when it is invoked.
+In this case, they are built in the `build` directory.
+- The `build` directory is also being used to build this (Vulkan-ValidationLayers) repository.
+But there shouldn't be any conflicts inside the `build` directory between the dependent repositories and the build files for this repository.
+- The `--dir` option for `update_deps.py` can be used to relocate the dependent repositories to another arbitrary directory using an absolute or relative path.
+- The `update_deps.py` script generates a file named `helper.cmake` and places it in the same directory as the dependent repositories (`build` in this case).
+This file contains CMake commands to set the CMake `*_INSTALL_DIR` variables that are used to point to the install artifacts of the dependent repositories.
+You can use this file with the `cmake -C` option to set these variables when you generate your build files with CMake.
+This lets you avoid entering several `*_INSTALL_DIR` variable settings on the CMake command line.
+- If using "MINGW" (Git For Windows), you may wish to run `winpty update_deps.py` in order to avoid buffering all of the script's "print" output until the end and to retain the ability to interrupt script execution.
+- Please use `update_deps.py --help` to list additional options and read the internal documentation in `update_deps.py` for further information.

 ### Build Options

 When generating native platform build files through CMake, several options can